 PolarDB for MySQL clusters provide read/write splitting.
-This feature enables PolarDB clusters to distribute read and write requests from applications by using cluster endpoints.
-The built-in proxy of a PolarDB cluster forwards write requests to the primary node, and forwards read requests to the primary node or read-only nodes based on the loads on nodes.
-The number of requests that are not processed on a node indicates the loads on the node.
+This feature enables a PolarDB cluster to distribute read and write requests from applications by using a cluster endpoint.
+Write requests are forwarded to the primary node.
+Read requests are forwarded to the primary node or read-only nodes based on the load on each node.
+The number of pending requests on a node indicates the load on the node.

 - Read consistency